zumikiti/in-60-seconds/README.md

 ### Introduction

-As a *GitHub* user you are probably already familiar with the **README.md** convention.
+As a *GitHub* user you are probably familiar with the **README.md** convention.
 A convention that automatically turns any **README.md** file found within a *GitHub* repository into nicely rendered project documentation.

 GitPitch introduces a brand new convention for all *GitHub* users, the **PITCHME.md** convention.
 This new convention automatically turns any **PITCHME.md** file found within a *GitHub* repository into a modern, responsive slideshow deck that is available for sharing and presenting directly from [gitpitch.com](https://gitpitch.com).